Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 <img src="./photos/morse-waterfall.png" alt="morse-waterfall" style="height:20%"/><br>
 </p><br>

-This is a single carrier signal that sends data using short RTTY payload message format (descrpition below).
+This is a single carrier signal that sends data using the same format as RTTY (descrpition below).

 #### RTTY